waleedahmedwaheed/bulk-email-python-and-configuration-of-rsyslog-with-postfix-maillog/README.md

-# Bulk Email Sender and Configuration of rsyslog with Postfix logging
+# Bulk Email Sender and Configuration of rsyslog with Postfix Maillog

 This project contains a Python script for sending emails using SMTP.
 It supports sending emails to multiple recipients concurrently using threading.
 It also includes configuration of rsyslog with Postfix logging